ianmaclarty/amulet/doc/intro.md

 How to use this document
 ========================

+If you have some programming experience, but are new to Lua then the [Lua primer](#lua-primer) should bring you up to speed.

 The [quickstart tutorial](#quickstart) introduces basic concepts and walks you through drawing things on screen, playing audio and responding to user